Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 Timeline to Completion

-In brief: Our timeline from submission of the primary (titular) application until we all were approved was about 4 months.
-We had a long tail to get our visa registration appointments and my cédula.
+In brief: In 2023, our timeline from submission of the primary (titular) application until we all were approved was about 4 months.
+It took a long time to then get our visa registration appointments and my cédula.
 So it was about 5 months in total.

 Let me tell you what, we definitely gave a big cheers after that!